-Before scholarship due dates: Turn in the entire completed application (ready to be mailed/emailed) to the Career Center for school signatures, and reviewing and mailing TRANSCRIPTS If a transcript is needed, complete this TRANSCRIPT REQUEST FORM, and turn it in with the completed application/envelope to the Career Center.
+Before scholarship due dates: Turn in the entire completed application (ready to be mailed/emailed) to the Career Center for school signatures, and reviewing and mailing TRANSCRIPTS If a transcript is needed, complete this TRANSCRIPT REQUEST FORM, and turn it in with the completed application and envelope to the Career Center.
 DO NOT request transcripts electronically by using Parchment.
-You can request an unofficial transcript through your own Infinite Campus, but only if it clearly states it can be an “unofficial” transcript.
+“Unofficial” transcripts can be obtained through your own Infinite Campus account.

-- When needing to email a transcript, complete the Transcript Form and turn it in to the Career Center where it will be scanned and an email sent to the designated scholarship email’s address you provided on the form.
+- Emailing a transcript: Complete the Transcript Form and turn it in to the Career Center to be emailed.
+The transcript will be scanned and sent to the designated scholarship email’s address you provide on the Transcript Form.

 - Recommendation letters should always be returned to the student in order to be mailed with the scholarships’ requirements.
-Letters can be placed in a sealed envelope with a signature across the seal for security.
+Letters can be placed in a sealed envelope with a signature across the seal for security and authenticity reasons.

-All colleges offers their own scholarships, be sure to visit their websites frequently.
-Also check with newspapers, magazines, parents’ employers, student’s employer, churches, and any organizations/clubs student or parents attend.
+- All colleges offers their own scholarships, be sure to visit their websites frequently.
+Also check with newspapers, magazines, parents’ employers, student’s employer, churches, and any student or parent/relative organizations/clubs.